ansible/ansible/docs/docsite/rst/intro_windows.rst

 CredSSP and TLS 1.2
 -------------------

 CredSSP requires the remote host to have TLS 1.2 configured or else the connection will fail.
-TLS 1.2 is installed by default from Server 2012 and Windows 8 onwards.
-For Server 2008, 2008 R2 and Windows 7 you can add TLS 1.2 support by:
+TLS 1.2 is installed by default from Server 2012 and Windows 8 onward.
+For Server 2008, 2008 R2, and Windows 7 you can add TLS 1.2 support by:

 * Installing the `TLS 1.2 update from Microsoft <https://support.microsoft.com/en-us/help/3080079/update-to-add-rds-support-for-tls-1.1-and-tls-1.2-in-windows-7-or-windows-server-2008-r2>`_
 * Adding the TLS 1.2 registry keys as shown on this `page <https://technet.microsoft.com/en-us/library/dn786418.aspx#BKMK_SchannelTR_TLS12>`_